-Garage organization presents some unique challenges: how to pull together cars with toys, tools, sporting equipment, beach chairs and cleaning supplies?
-In one space?
+Garage organization presents some unique challenges: How do you pull together cars with toys, tools, sporting equipment, beach chairs, and cleaning supplies all in one space?

 Every household stores things in their garage they shouldn't.
-"Usually there is... just too much of everything and it becomes a dumping ground for all kinds of things," says Jumper.
+Usually, according to Jumper, garages are full of too much of everything and they become the household's "dumping ground."
 So if you've accumulated massive amounts of clutter, you are not alone.
-And take heart, chances are your garage has nothing on what these pros have seen while organizing client's garages: dead and live animals, spoiled food, photographs ruined by moisture, termite-infested furniture that never made it to the dump -- the list goes on and on.
+And take heart, chances are your garage has nothing on what these pros have seen while organizing clients' garages: dead and live animals, spoiled food, photographs ruined by moisture, termite-infested furniture that never made it to the dump—the list goes on and on.

 Before you dive into the organization process, you've got to have the right tools in place.
 Gather the following supplies: